IBM-Cloud/docs/services/mobilepush/t_restapi.md

 ## Accept language header
 {: #push-api-rest-accept}

-The "Accept-Language" header specifies which language to use for the error messages that are output by [Push REST API](https://mobile.{DomainName}/imfpushrestapidocs/){: new_window}I. The following languages are supported for error messages: Chinese (Simplified), Chinese, (Traditional), English (US), German, French, Italian, Japanese, Korean, Portuguese, and Spanish.
+The "Accept-Language" header specifies which language to use for the error messages that are output by [Push REST API](https://mobile.{DomainName}/imfpushrestapidocs/){: new_window}.
+The following languages are supported for error messages: Chinese (Simplified), Chinese, (Traditional), English (US), German, French, Italian, Japanese, Korean, Portuguese, and Spanish.

 ## appSecret
 {: #push-api-rest-secret}